fhircat/fhir-sparql-js/README.md

 ```

 Note that `--recurse-submodules` is important if you want to run any tests or examples below as it includes the `fhir-sparql-test` repo as a submodule.
-In addition, you should run `git submodule update` if you are simultaneously updaring `fhir-sparql-test`.
+In addition, you should run `git submodule update` if you are simultaneously updating `fhir-sparql-test`.

 ## Execution